Mario Frick (footballer)

-Mario Frick (born 7 September 1974) is a Liechtensteiner retired professional footballer who is currently a manager for FC Luzern.
+Mario Frick (born 7 September 1974) is a Liechtensteiner retired professional footballer who is currently a manager for Luzern.
 He has earned 125 caps and scored a national record 16 goals for his country from his international debut in 1993 until his retirement in 2015.
 Mainly a striker, Frick was also deployed as a centre-back on occasion.

 Club career

 Early career

 Born in Chur, Graubünden, Switzerland, Frick started his career with the youth team at Liechtensteiner club FC Balzers, in which he then played four seasons in the first team within the early 1990s.

 In 1994, Frick played abroad for the first time, signing with FC St. Gallen.
 In doing so, Frick became the first ever professional footballer in Liechtenstein history.

 Frick joined Basel's first team for their 1996–97 season under head coach Karl Engel.
 After playing in two test games, Frick played his debut for his new club in the 1996 UEFA Intertoto Cup in the away game against Antalyaspor on 29 June 1996 as Basel won 5–2.
 Then after playing in another test game, in which he scored a goal against Thun as Basel won 4–0, Frick played his domestic league debut for the club in the away game in the Stadion Brügglifeld on 10 July as Basel won 1–0 against Aarau.
 He scored his first goal for his club on 27 July in the away game in the Stadion Wankdorf against Young Boys as Basel drew 2–2.
 The game was later recorded as a 3–0 forfeit victory for FCB because YB used an unqualified player.
 Frick scored his first recorded domestic league goal for Basel on 11 August in the away game in the Stade Tourbillon as Basel drew 2–2 with Sion.

 Between the years 1996 and 1999 Frick played a total of 115 games for Basel scoring a total of 37 goals.
 81 of these games were in the Nationalliga A, five in the Swiss Cup, three in the UIC and 26 were friendly games.
 He scored 30 goals in the domestic league, two in the Cup, one in the UIC and the other four were scored during the test games.

 After his spells in the Swiss Super League with FC Basel and then FC Zürich, where he built a successful strike partnership with South Africa striker Shaun Bartlett, Frick began catching the eyes of scouts from some of the best leagues in the world, including the Serie A in neighboring Italy.